Kingxukai/linux/Documentation/userspace-api/media/dvb/ca_high_level.rst

 	EN50221 CA MSG=[ 9f 80 32 19 03 01 2d d1 f0 08 01 09 06 06 04 05 50 ff f1 02 e0 c9 00 00 04 e1 2d 00 00]

-Not all ioctl's are implemented in the driver from the API, the other features of the hardware that cannot be implemented by the API are achieved using the CA_GET_MSG and CA_SEND_MSG ioctls.
-An EN50221 style wrapper is used to exchange the data to maintain compatibility with other hardware.
+Not all ioctl's are implemented in the woke driver from the woke API, the woke other features of the woke hardware that cannot be implemented by the woke API are achieved using the woke CA_GET_MSG and CA_SEND_MSG ioctls.
+An EN50221 style wrapper is used to exchange the woke data to maintain compatibility with other hardware.

 .. code-block:: c